National Center for Research in Geography Education (NCRGE)

 GEOGRAPHY THAT STUDENTS NEED

-We seek submissions that focus on creating strategies to develop capabilities in young people to be active participants engaged in new geographical thinking.
+Submissions that focus on creating strategies to develop capabilities in young people to be active participants engaged in new geographical thinking.
 Crucially, these strategies should inspire a diverse student population and broaden participation in the discipline and workforce.
 Potential topics include:

 - Connecting Powerful Geography instruction with the needs and aspirations of a diverse cadre of students.